coolsteed/coolsteed.github.io/writings.md

 ## Peer Reviewed Articles

+Zhang, Bolun, Yimang Zhou, and Dai Li.
+2024.
+“Can Human Reading Validate a Topic Model?”
+Accepted in Sociological Methodology.

 Zhang, B., & Carpano, D. (2023).
 Chromium as a tool of logistical power: A material political economy of open-source.
 Big Data & Society, 10(1). [https://doi.org/10.1177/20539517231182399](https://doi.org/10.1177/20539517231182399)

 ## Other